 The Dance

-Bellydance, also known as Middle Eastern dance, has a rich cultural background that spans several centuries and various regions in the Middle East.
-The dance is believed to have originated in ancient Egypt and then spread to other countries in the region such as Turkey, Lebanon, and Persia.
-Historically bellydance was primarily performed in social settings such as weddings, parties and festivals, and also as part of religious rituals and ceremonies.
+Bellydance, also known as Middle Eastern dance, has a rich cultural background that spans several centuries and various regions in the Middle East and northern Africa.
+The dance form is believed to have originated in ancient Egypt and spread to other countries in the region such as Turkey, Lebanon, and Persia.
+Historically bellydance was performed in social settings such as weddings, parties and festivals, and also as part of religious rituals and ceremonies.
 The dance was not only a form of entertainment but also a way for people to express emotions, tell stories and celebrate important events.

 The Teacher

-Andriya’s general teaching and instructing experience spans 25 years, delivering a wide variety of content to students of all ages in many different environments.
+Andriya’s general teaching and instructing experience spans more than 25 years, delivering a wide variety of content to students of all ages in many different environments.
 She has specialised in outdoor, recreational, and movement-based activities, which have since influenced her own performance and exercise choices.
+The love of learning and passing on knowledge to others is a driving force in her life.